惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 It's been called the 'blockbuster show of a generation' - the first time in nearly 1,000 years that the Bayeux Tapestry is back in the country.

-But the British Museum's £33 entrance fee for a measly 40-minute viewing slot when the exhibition opens in September?
+But the British Museum is charging a £33 entrance fee for a measly 40-minute viewing slot when the exhibition opens in September.

 If you feel that's a stitch-up, don't despair: You can still get to view the classic tale of William the Conqueror and the Battle of Hastings at half the price - or at no cost at all.